tago-io/tago-sdk-js/analysis.rst

         const sms = new Services(context.token).sms;

         const to      = '2693856214';
         const message = 'Hi!
-This is a sms example sent from Tago. \nWith a breakline in the sms message.';
+This is a sms example sent from TagoIO. \nWith a breakline in the sms message.';

         sms.send(to, message).then(console.log).catch(console.log);
         //Print "Sending";